Last updated July 29, 2016

 Pennsylvania (FBA State, AutoFileState)

-A discount of 1 percent of the state and local sales tax collected may be deducted if the return, together with full remittance less proper discount, is filed on or before the due date.
-If you pay more than $20,000, make sure you pay by EFT or the discount will be denied.
+For periods ending before August 1, 2016 a discount of 1% of the state and local sales tax collected may be deducted if the return, together with full remittance less proper discount, is filed on or before the due date.
+(If you pay more than $20,000, make sure you pay by EFT or the discount will be denied.)

 South Carolina (FBA State, AutoFileState)